 Christina pulled a JLo with this ultra-tight, slicked high updo.
 Except instead of a cute top knot, she did some kind of tall double knot thingie.
 It's okay... but it does accentuate the length of her face.
 With such sleekness to the hair, and very nude makeup, it's fine to go more dramatic on the lashes.
 I would've preferred less angular brows, and there's the upper lip liner striking again!

 Hmm, not Ellie's best.
 I appreciate that she tried something new with the gelled-back, voluminous roots... but there's a reason we usually only see that on supermodels like Gigi Hadid.
-A swingy, bouncy lob is way more flattering to normal people (see how cute this looks on Ellie?).
+A swingy, bouncy lob is way more flattering to normal people.
 I'm also not a fan of her stencilled-on brows, or the false lashes, but her skin looks great.

 Alicia looked SO amazing at a movie premiere a couple weeks ago, I wish she'd stuck with something like that than this predictable "Hollywood starlet" look.
 The lashes really don't suit her, and are too heavy; the unblended liner under her eyes is harsh and aging.
 As for her hair, the volume and texture are great—but smooth, shiny waves would look more youthful and classy.
 This just feels like she's trying to compete with the twentysomethings.